Last Updated on July 18, 2022 by The Filtery Staff

 Their men’s activewear collection is smaller, but they do carry sweatpants & shorts, pullover & zip-up hoodies, muscle tees, and socks.

-As far as colors go, Boody’s collection is for the timeless among us—you’ll only find blacks and greys here.
+As far as colors go, Boody’s collection is for the timeless among us—you’ll only find blacks and other dark colors in their collection.

 Boody carries various different eco-friendly certifications, such as Forest Stewardship Council (FSC), which means the bamboo is sourced responsibly; OEKO-TEX, which means the finished products are verified to be free from a list of toxins; and PETA-Approved Vegan.
 They also carry a few different third-party labels that ensure ethical production and they give back to various community organizations.